rajbos/rajbos.github.io/_posts/2021-02-07-GitHub-Actions-Security-Private-Runners.md

 An even better option is to create a new runner for each run.
 For example use an [Action](https://github.com/machulav/ec2-github-runner) that creates a new runner just for that specific run, or host your runner on [AWS Fargate](https://dev.to/jimmydqv/github-self-hosted-runners-in-aws-part-1-fargate-39hi) or even setup auto-scaling [yourself](https://040code.github.io/2020/05/25/scaling-selfhosted-action-runners).
 ##### Note: the options above all use AWS for hosting.
 I haven't seen any examples for this setup on Azure yet.
 If you have an Azure Example, let me know: I will add it to the list above.

-# Never use a private runner for you public repositories
+# Never use a private runner for your public repositories
 Also mentioned in the [guidance](https://docs.github.com/en/actions/learn-github-actions/security-hardening-for-github-actions) from GitHub is that you should not use private runners for public repositories.
 Depending on your setup, your workflows will be triggered by new commits being pushed to the repository, or by an incoming pull request.

 What if someone with ill-contempt forks your repository, adds code or a dependency that will compromise your setup (or even the workflow itself) and create a new Pull Request on your repository?
 The workflow will be triggered (hey, they can even add the trigger **for** you!) and the malicious setup will run on your machine with all the access the runner has.
 This is considered very dangerous for obvious reasons.